 Shopping in the UK?
 Buy the Haglofs Duality AT1 GT boots here.

 True to the company name, these boots innovate through their use of graphene -- the atom-thick "miracle material" that's stronger than steel and lighter than carbon fiber.
 Here, it's been infused in the hiking boot sole which Inov-8 reckons makes it more durable and grippier.
 In my testing I certainly found the boots to be extremely capable on mixed walks, handling muddy trails, loose rocky terrain or wet asphalt with ease.

-The Allbirds Mizzle shoes are among the softest things I've had the pleasure of putting on my feet.
-It's thanks to their merino wool construction, which has the added benefit of making this lightweight boot an eco-friendly choice.
+The Allbirds Runner-up Mizzle shoes are among the softest things I've had the pleasure of putting on my feet.
+This is thanks to their merino wool construction, which has the added benefit of making this lightweight boot an eco-friendly choice.
 The soft, spongy sole means these aren't shoes for tackling mountains, or even woodland trails, but they're a delightful walking boot for urban exploration, hopping between cafes and museums.

 This hiking boot option is water-resistant, so an impromptu rain shower won't slow you down, while the incredible light weight of the shoes mean you'll be forgiven for thinking you've accidentally gone out in your slippers.

 Shopping in the UK?
 Buy the Allbirds Runner-up Mizzles here.